How to become a Chinese Translator?

 Specialized translations take many forms, including travel, legal, finance, education, sales, marketing, medical, commercial, scientific, and technical.

-There has been a massive growth in multimedia content because of the popularity of TV shows and films for Chinese learners.
+There has been significant growth in multimedia content, driven by the popularity of TV shows and films among Chinese learners.

 There is an excellent market for voice-overs, dubbing projects, scripts, and subtitles.
 Learners also highly demand C-pop lyrics.